 To participate in this proceeding, interested communities, or consortia of communities, must submit applications of no more than 20 one-sided pages each (excluding the completed Application for Federal Domestic Assistance (SF424), Summary Information schedule, and any letters from the community or an air carrier showing support for the application).
-These applications, including all required information, must be submitted to www.grants.gov no later than 4:00 PM EST on January 26, 2021.
+These applications, including all required information, must be submitted to www.grants.gov no later than 4:00 PM EDT on May 17, 2023.
 Applicants are strongly encouraged to submit applications in advance of the deadline.
-Please be aware that applicants must complete the grants.gov registration process before submitting an application, and that this process usually takes two to four weeks to complete.
-The Department will not accept late-filed applications except under limited circumstances related to technical difficulties.
-Additional information on
+Please be aware that applicants must complete the grants.gov registration process before submitting an application, and that this process usually

 1 Applicant communities are encouraged to include all support letters with their applications to ensure that the Department has a complete record upon which to act.
+To the extent practicable, each community should include all support letters in one .pdf file submitted with its application.
 Any support letter that a community submits after the deadline for applications has passed will be considered by the Department only to the extent practicable.
 Moreover, any support letter or comment received in connection with this proceeding will be posted in this Docket, along with any Department response to that submission.